 For the roundtable guidelines click here.

-As of last year we introduced a new submission format: the meet-up.
 This type of session aims to provide an opportunity for delegates to explore and discuss collaboration in starting practice-based projects or research.
 This session requires no formal presentation but is intended to meet up with colleagues in a more informal context to explore and discuss potential partnerships or collaborations.

 All meet-ups are organised together during one parallel timeslot of 90 minutes.